Scientists pointed radio telescopes at exoplanet K2-18b to scan for alien signals—here's what they found

 Artist's illustration of exoplanet K2-18b.
 (Representative cover image source: Wikimedia Commons / Arndt Stelter)

-Astronomers have conducted a search for signs of alien life, specifically in the form of signals, coming from K2-18b.
+Astronomers conducted a search for signs of alien life, specifically in the form of signals, coming from K2-18b.
 The exoplanet needs little to no introduction to space enthusiasts and those invested in looking for life, or planets with livable conditions, beyond Earth.
 Here, the goal was to check if the Hycean world’s system was sending out any radio signals, something that only a technologically advanced civilization might be able to produce.
 To do this, two of Earth’s most powerful radio telescopes were pointed toward K2-18b, listening for narrowband signals that don’t occur naturally.

 This illustration shows what exoplanet K2-18 b could look like based on science data.
 (Representative Image Source: NASA, ESA, CSA, Joseph Olmsted (STScI); Science: Nikku Madhusudhan (IoA))